gsinghjay/jaysinghdevs/_posts/2023-04-10-essential-drivers-for-higher-education-zoom-webex-and-wacom.md

 #### Cisco Webex Meetings Audio Driver
 [![Driver Policies](/images/policies_cat_drivers_webex.png)](https://jaysingh.dev/images/policies_cat_webex.png)

-[Cisco Webex Audio Driver Package](https://help.webex.com/en-us/article/WBX9000031110/Cisco-Webex-Audio-Driver-Package-Download-for-Mac) is mandatory for audio to be shared while screen sharing.
-If professors are having trouble sharing their sound over Webex, it's most likely this package needs to be updated.
+The [Cisco Webex Audio Driver Package](https://help.webex.com/en-us/article/WBX9000031110/Cisco-Webex-Audio-Driver-Package-Download-for-Mac) is necessary for sharing audio during screen sharing on Webex.
+If educators have trouble sharing sound over Webex, updating this package may help.
 As of the time of this post, there is no way to automatically update this driver.

 [Configuration Profile (Webex)](/mobileconfig/Webex Permissions.mobileconfig)\
 [Configuration Profile (Meetings)](/mobileconfig/Webex Meetings Permissions.mobileconfig)